habisoft/TemplateMatrixClass/README.md

 # TemplateMatrixClass
-A C++ template class for implementing a general 2D Matrix
+A C++ template class for implementing a general 2D Matrix for histogram operations

 Only requires C++11 compatible compiler